By: Author John Cunningham. Published: 2023/06/14 at 7:27 pm

-Smoke is never a good look unless it’s a BBQ, but no need to panic it looks worse than it is.
+Smoke is never a good look unless it’s a BBQ, but there’s no need to panic; it looks worse than it is.
 I’m John, a mechanic with 25-plus years of experience.
 Move your machine to the garage, grab a coffee, and very shortly, we’ll have to get this figured out.

 Snowblower auger belts commonly smoke because they are loose; adjusting the belt is the usual fix.

 In this post, we’ll look at why your auger belt is smoking, how to diagnose the cause, how to inspect the belt for flat spots, how to adjust your belt, and some top mechanics tips to preserve the life of your auger belt.